 The $2.00 per bag or can rate applies to Transfer Stations only.
-You can decrease your disposal cost by compacting your trash as much as possible.
+You can decrease your disposal cost by recycling and compacting your trash as much as possible.

 All loads taken to Transfer Stations must not exceed five (5) cubic yards and/or eight (8) feet in length.
 This is equivalent to a 4x4x8 trailer or pickup truck bed filled to the top of the cab.
 To calculate your cubic yards, multiply your load's length x width x height and divide that number by 27.

 |33-gallon Bag or Can||$2.00 each, limit 2 per day|